Oil-Free Pumps for Wastewater Treatment Plants

 Rotary Vane Pumps

 Rotary vane pumps use a positive-displacement pumping principle.
 The rotor is eccentrically mounted in a cylindrical stator or housing.
-The blades are inside the rotor and use centrifugal force to move in and out while following the surface of the housing.
+The vanes are inside the rotor and use centrifugal force to move in and out while following the surface of the housing.

 Our oil-less rotary vane pumps provide cool, quiet operation coupled with long vane life.
 In addition to the 100% oil-less operation, they feature: